St. Vincent de Paul

-St. Malachy is proud to support the Hendricks County Food Pantry located at Cornerstone Christian Church.
-Throughout the whole month, our parish collects non-perishable food items for the Pantry.
+St. Malachy proudly supports the Hendricks County Food Pantry at Cornerstone Christian Church.
+Throughout the month, our parish collects non-perishable food items for the Pantry.
 There are bins in the Holy Family Room for your food pantry donation.
 Volunteers are needed to transport the food from St. Malachy to Cornerstone at various times.
-If interested in getting involved, click below!
+If you are interested in getting involved, click below!

 The St. Malachy Outreach Christmas Angel Tree helps to provide local families with Christmas gifts.
 Our "Christmas Angels" work with our Life/Outreach Ministries (St. Vincent de Paul, Gabriel Project, Food Pantry, and Beggars for the Poor) by providing gifts for children 18 and under.
 We also work with Mental Health America of Hendricks County with their Christmas Scrolls program.

-One thing our Angel's ask for are gift cards.
-These gift cards are given to the families who asked for assistance.
-We also utilize these gift cards throughout the year for those who walk into the church needing assistance with gas and food.
+One thing our Angel's ask for is gift cards.
+These gift cards are given to the families who ask for assistance.
+We also utilize these gift cards throughout the year for those who walk into the church needing help with gas and food.